-- a) A mixed use complete community with a population of 6,503 residents and 3,659 jobs by 2031, leading to an eventual population of at least 12,803 people and jobs by full build out; - b) An innovation district to accommodate 1,939 knowledge based jobs by 2031, and 2,500 jobs by full build-out; - A post-secondary campus with capacity to accommodate 3,000 students and 460 faculty/staff jobs by 2031, ultimately expanding to 15,000 students and 2,300 jobs by full build-out; - d) A 'main street' village centre and neighbourhood centre with potential to accommodate 100,000 square feet of space for retail and service uses by 2031 and up to 257,000 square feet of retail/service space by full build-out; - e) Development designed to promote active transportation and public transit use, with transit supportive densities of between 85 and 115 people and jobs per hectare measured across the entire Milton Education Village area; - f) A full range and mix of housing in complete walkable neighbourhoods with an elementary school a high school and a neighbourhood park; - g) A linked and sustainable natural heritage and open space system including Greenways; and, - h) Sustainable and energy efficient infrastructure that incorporates green infrastructure and green building technologies.
+- a) A mixed use complete community with a population of 6,503 residents and 3,659 jobs by 2031, leading to an eventual population of at least 12,803 people and jobs by full build out; - b) An innovation district to accommodate 1,939 knowledge based jobs by 2031, and 2,500 jobs by full build-out; - A post-secondary campus with capacity to accommodate 3,000 students and 460 faculty/staff jobs by 2031, ultimately expanding to 15,000 students and 2,300 jobs by full build-out; - d) A 'main street' village centre and neighbourhood centre with potential to accommodate 100,000 square feet of space for retail and service uses by 2031 and up to 257,000 square feet of retail/service space by full build-out; - e) Development designed to promote active transportation and public transit use, with transit supportive densities of between 85 and 115 people and jobs per hectare measured across the entire Milton Education Village area; - f) A full range and mix of housing in complete walkable neighbourhoods with an elementary school a high school and a park; - g) A linked and sustainable natural heritage and open space system including parkland dedication in accordance with the Planning Act; and, - h) Sustainable and energy efficient infrastructure that incorporates green infrastructure and green building technologies. - i) A Secondary Plan area that shall be developed in a manner that is fiscally responsible for the Town of Milton.